 I do not give away these records to anyone.
 Old log files are deleted eventually.

-I use Google Analytics service to get aggregated statistics of website usage.
+I use umami to get aggregated statistics of website usage.

 You can find more details about privacy in Remark42 here and you can check it's source code to be sure.